imgix/react-imgix/README.md

 Usually in the form: `https://[your_domain].imgix.net/[image]`.
 Don't include any parameters.

-#### aggressiveLoad :: bool, default = false
+#### sizes :: string

-Whether to wait until the component has mounted to render the image, useful for auto-sizing and server-side rendering, defaults to false
+Specified the developer's expected size of the image element when rendered on the page.
+Similar to width.
+E.g. `100vw`, `calc(50vw - 50px)`, `500px`.
+Highly recommended when not passing `width` or `height`.
+[Eric Portis' "Srcset and sizes"](https://ericportis.com/posts/2014/srcset-sizes/) article goes into depth on how to use the `sizes` attribute.

 #### auto :: array, default = ['format']

-Array of values to pass to imgix's auto param
+Array of values to pass to imgix's auto param.

 #### type :: string, default = 'img'

-What kind of component to render, one of `img`, `bg`, `picture`, `source`.
+What kind of component to render, one of `img`, picture`,`source`.

-#### component :: string, default = 'div'

-Wrapper component to use when rendering a `bg`, defaults to `div`

 #### className :: string